Rohit-Tara/Hermes-Multiomics-Platform/README.md

 3. **Stage 3 — Autonomous hypothesis generation**
    Evaluation of Hermes's ability to identify MTAP-associated findings and synthesise candidate biological and therapeutic hypotheses without step-by-step analytical instructions.

-All Hermes outputs used to support reported findings were independently reproduced using Python or R.

-The evaluation identified both correctable analytical errors and cases in which previously incorrect findings could reappear in later Hermes outputs, highlighting the importance of independent verification when using LLM agents for biomedical data analysis.
+Hermes-generated findings used to support the reported results were independently reproduced or verified using Python or R. The evaluation identified both correctable analytical errors and instances in which previously incorrect findings could reappear in later Hermes outputs, demonstrating the importance of independent verification when using LLM agents for biomedical data analysis.

 ---